Eat

 Try these tips to help you cut back.

-- Cut back gradually, over a number of days or weeks.
-Stopping too quickly can result in withdrawal symptoms, such as headaches, fatigue and irritability.
+- Cut back gradually, over several days or weeks.
+Stopping too quickly can result in withdrawal symptoms, such as headaches, fatigue, and irritability.

 - If you have insomnia or struggle to sleep well, avoid drinking caffeinated beverages late in the day or switch to decaf options.